OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Build Slurm with optional features .......................................

+You may build Slurm_ packages including optional features:

 * If you want to implement power saving as described in the Power_Saving_Guide_ then you can ensure that FreeIPMI_ gets built in by adding::

     rpmbuild <...> --with freeipmi